Very often, people with ill health or disability struggle to work and have to face early retirement. It’s not a decision that anyone takes lightly.

 - Grief – I had lost something that meant a lot to me

-I realised that I had tried my best and couldn’t have tried any harder.
-I hadn’t given in.
+I realised that I had tried my best and couldn’t have tried any harder so I hadn’t given in.
 I was actually being kind to myself by taking early retirement.

 My pain had taken something from me.
 Something huge.
 And, as with any big loss in life, it took time to heal.
 And it did heal, because the benefits of not working outweighed the struggle I’d had.